radgrad/docusaurus2/docs/devops/deployment/mongo-url.md

 sidebar_label: Obtaining MONGO_URL with MongoDB Atlas
 ---

-# SETTING UP AN EXTERNAL MONGO DATABASE
+# Setting up a MongoDB instance.

 [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) will be used for this.
  * Sign up for a free account or log in.